ejinian/bofa_transfer_counter/README.md

 ## Instructions

-1. Download bofa_money_counter.py.
-You can optionally download bofa.txt, which is a sample file that you can use to test the script.
-If you do not download bofa.txt, you will have to create your own text file called bofa.txt.
+1. Clone the repository or download as zip.

-2. Navigate to your desired Bank of America account.
+2. Open a new tab on your browser.
+Navigate to your desired Bank of America account.

 3. Click on the "Activity" tab.
 ![Activity Tab](tutorial_imgs/img1.png)